LukasKiederle/seminar-compare-go/content.md

 ```

 ## Conclusion
 In conclusion, implementing the raft algorithm in go and in python is possible.
 The code needed for that, is about equal in length.
-On the one hand, python allows forgiving syntax while on the other hand golang is more strictly with that.
+On the one hand, python allows forgiving syntax while on the other hand golang is more strict with that.
 Other than that multithreading/concurrency is also different.
 Python carries out parallelism with classic threads.
 Go on the other hand uses goroutines, which are much more scalable and less resource consuming.
 Therefore, the same implementation in go can simulate much bigger clusters with the raft algorithm, than with python.
 The downside of go concurrent programming is, that it's a little bit harder to understand.
 It brings in more opportunities but also leads to more complexity.

 ## Sources
 * https://pragmacoders.com/blog/multithreading-in-go-a-tutorial